+The research also revealed some knowledge gaps that should be addressed in order to facilitate subsidy reforms.
+Some of these knowledge gaps relates to the quantification of public costs.
+First, the contribution of car use to the external costs of air pollution is highly uncertain, as the extents to which cars' emissions with different environmental standards contribute to urban air pollution, the stirring up the air by vehicles contributes to air pollution, and transport-related air pollution contributes to the external costs of air pollution are all highly contested issues.
 Another knowledge gap of quantification relates to the value of road space and parking space that would be necessary to determine the public costs of public space consumption of car use.
 Currently only the parking space has an official value, but even that could be contested, as that value obviously depends on the extent of parking space which could be smaller or larger.
-And regarding road space, car users use it for fee, despite it occupies more public space than parking.
-Finally, a further quantification-related knowledge gap relates to the infrastructural costs related to different travel modes.
+And regarding the road space that is necessary to accommodate the too intensive car traffic, car users use it for fee, despite it occupies more public space than parking.
+A further quantification-related knowledge gap relates to the infrastructural costs associated with different travel modes.
 As in the case of public transportation most of these costs are usually not included in the annual budgets, they are not considered as public subsidies.
-And though in the case of car use, car users pay the cost of infrastructure through the levies placed on the price of fuel, the extent to which the revenues from such levies cover the cost of infrastructure is largely unknown.
-And due to this knowledge gap, in the case of cycling it is only an assumption that the health benefits of cycling exceed the costs of cycling infrastructure.

-The research also revealed some controversial attitudes to redistribution schemes and to justice, e.g. the negative attitudes of non-car-owners to redistribution policies that would benefit them both directly and indirectly, that might further explored by indepth qualitative interviews.
+And though in the case of car use, car users pay for the costs of infrastructure through the levies placed on the price of fuel, the extent to which the revenues from such levies cover the cost of infrastructure is largely unknown.
+Due to this knowledge gap, in the case of cycling it is only an assumption that the health benefits of cycling exceed the costs of cycling infrastructure.
+In addition, partly due to the above knowledge gaps, little is known about the public awareness and opinions regarding the extent of mobility-related health harms, external costs and subsidies.
+Finally, besides the quantification-related knowledge gaps the study shed lights on some controversial attitudes to redistribution schemes and to justice, e.g. on the negative attitudes of non-car-owners to redistribution policies that would benefit them both directly and indirectly, or on the irrational concerns regarding the impact of higher parking or road fees on the level of car use, which might be further explored by indepth qualitative interviews.